This gallery presents the 22 major Arcana of a selection of historical Tarots of Marseille and said “ of Marseille ” of reference,

 Tarot de Marseille Heritage, dedicated to the republication of the most beautiful historic Tarots.

 Dijon 1709, France

-This Tarot is the oldest Tarot of Marseilles referenced of the “ type II ” category (Cf. Frequently asked questions), considered all over the world as the standard model, most people commonly refer to.
+This Tarot is the oldest Tarot of Marseille referenced of the “ type II ” category (Cf. Frequently asked questions), considered all over the world as the standard model, most people commonly refer to.
 Due to the correctness of its cannon, the quality of its engraving, and the very good preservation of its colors, this deck is also one of the most beautiful.
-It constitutes the very main model of the Tarot of Marseilles Millennium Edition, which was finalized in 2009, year of the 300th anniversary of this magnificent Tarot.
+It constitutes the very main model of the Tarot of Marseille Millennium Edition, which was finalized in 2009, year of the 300th anniversary of this magnificent Tarot.
 The copy presented here is preserved in the Swiss national Museum of Zurich, the only known complete copy of this deck to this day.
 It is hoped by the above-mentioned researchers that other copies are preserved in private collections, as well as some other Tarot decks unknown by the public.
-So, the collectors who wish to participate to complete the inventory of the Tarots said “ of Marseilles ”, to help advance the research and eventually to reveal these treasures to the public, are very welcome, and invited to contact the author of this website.
+So, the collectors who wish to participate to complete the inventory of the Tarots said “ of Marseille ”, to help advance the research and eventually to reveal these treasures to the public, are very welcome, and invited to contact the author of this website.

 This Tarot has been republished, complete and faithful to the original, by Yves Reynaud

 and Wilfried Houdouin.
 It is available on the sale in the Tarot de Marseille Heritage.

 Solothurn 1718, Switzerland